Project Highlights 2020

-Susan Sentler’s dance and multi-media installations have been exhibited around globe, from London’s Hayward Gallery to various museums and performance spaces in Hong Kong and Singapore.
+Susan Sentler’s dance and multi-media installations have been exhibited from London’s Hayward Gallery to various museums and performance spaces in Hong Kong and Singapore.
 At LASALLE College of the Arts, where Susan was faculty of dance (2015-2020), she collaborated across disciplines, using human origami to engage students and faculty.
 Currently an independent artist, Susan is actively engaged in creative process with artists from around the globe.

 This fall, Susan mounted ENFOLD, a multi-media installation performed at the ArtScience Museum in Singapore.
 Taking the concept of ‘folding’ as a starting point and expanding it through the technique of origami, the performances is rooted with the visual, sensorial and kinetic embodiment of the designs, inspired by Minimalism.

 Susan elaborates on the aesthetics of Human Origami in an interview for Symbolism: An International Annual of Critical Aesthetics (out 2019 – stay tuned!)